Interested in attending PIMS?

 - PIMS has diploma and associate degree options.
 But we also have options to earn a bachelor degree.

-- Our state-of-the-art facility where students will fulfill their clinical requirements and enhanced student learning.
+- Our state-of-the-art facility helps students fulfill their clinical requirements and enhances student learning.

 - A friendly knowledgeable staff is always willing to assist.

 - One-on-one academic guidance is available from any of the faculty or administrative professionals.

 - Industry speakers and field trips are integrated into the programs so that students can learn from and interact with leaders in the industry.

 - Students have opportunities to get involved with student government, school activities and within the community.

 - PIMS offers job assistance as we are a major resource for funeral directors seeking resident interns and licensees.

 What if I am still unsure about this career choice?